wallopthecat/discord-cleaner/README.md

 ###### *All product names, logos, and brands are property of their respective owners.
 All company, product and service names used in this software are for identification purposes only.*

-## Preamble

-We're currently in the midst of a data-privacy crisis.
-For example, the recent Equifax data breach may have affected nearly half the US population.
-In response to this growing threat, numerous regulatory measures are being introduced.
-[Article 17](http://www.privacy-regulation.eu/en/article-17-right-to-erasure-%27right-to-be-forgotten%27-GDPR.htm) of the EU's General Data Protection Regulations (GDPR) codified a data subject's right to erasure.
-Public support for the "right to be forgotten" is widespread; similar legislation is being introduced in the US.
-Overall, the goal is clear: users should have the ability to control their data and protect their right to privacy.

 ## Features

 - Choose the specific servers, groups, and direct messages you want to clear